- 1 Importance of storage and conditioning canola

 |Canada No. 3||8.00||6.60|

-Seeds in storage provide a good substrate for storage moulds, the most important cause of seed deterioration 13.
+Seeds in storage provide a good substrate for storage moulds, the most prominent cause of seed deterioration 13.

-Mould spores, found in the soil and on decaying plant material in the field, can coat seeds during harvesting operations.
-Fungi common on freshly-harvested canola (such as Alternaria and Cladosporium) tend to decline during early storage, and if suitable conditions exist, spoilage fungi increase 4.
-Each species of storage mould flourishes at a different relative humidity level and temperature.
-Some species, such as Eurotium amstelodami, which grow at low humidity, affect seed germination, and produce water as a consequence of metabolism during their growth.
-Higher moisture levels enable more damaging moulds to grow.
-These moulds include Aspergillus candidus and Penicillium species, all of which impair seed germination and are often associated with Areas within bulk (seed) that have a higher temperature than the surrounding material (ex. in stored canola).
+Mould spores, found in the soil and on decaying plant material in the field, can coat seeds during harvest.
+Fungi common on freshly-harvested canola, such as Alternaria and Cladosporium, tend to decline during early storage, however, if optimal conditions for fungi growth and development exist, spoilage due to this will increase 4.
+Each species of storage mould have different levels of relative humidity and temperature which are optimal for successful and rapid growth and development.
+Some species, such as Eurotium amstelodami, which prefer environments with low humidity, affect seed germination, and produce water as a consequence of metabolism during their growth.
+Higher moisture contents enable more damaging moulds to grow.
+These moulds include Aspergillus candidus and some Penicillium species, all of which impair seed germination and are often associated with Areas within bulk (seed) that have a higher temperature than the surrounding material (ex. in stored canola).
 10.

-Moulding and heating can occur very quickly in moist canola, and where this happens, the seeds are likely to clump together.
-This can also be accompanied by a marked increase in the level of free fatty acids in the stored canola seeds, possibly brought about by the growth of moulds 14.
+Moulding and heating can occur very quickly in moist canola, and is likely to cause the stored canola to clump to each other.
+This can also be accompanied by an increase in the level of free fatty acids in the stored canola seeds, possibly caused by the growth of moulds 14.
 When rolled out, heated seeds are brown instead of a normal yellow colour, and they produce a distinct tobacco-like odour in the oil and meal, which is difficult to remove by processing 1.
-The result is that the quality of the stored product for processing is greatly reduced.
+This results in reduced quality of the stored product for processing.

-The speed at which moulding occurs in freshly-harvested canola is important because it influences drying and storage management decisions.
-One study examined spoilage times of freshly-harvested canola stored aerobically in tubes at five temperatures (ranging from five to 25 degrees Celsius) and seven moisture levels (ranging from six to 17 per cent).
-Spoilage was more rapid at higher temperatures and higher moisture levels.
-Seed clumping preceded the appearance of visible mould colonies, and seed germination was affected much later.
-This suggests that seed clumping is the best criterion for determining the maximum period available for drying before fungal growth, because the appearance of the seed will have already deteriorated by the time fungal colonies become visible 15.
+The rate at which moulding occurs in recently-harvested canola is of importance because of its influence on drying and storage management decisions.
+One study examined spoilage times of newly-harvested canola stored aerobically in tubes at five temperatures (ranging from five to 25 degrees Celsius) and seven moisture contents (ranging from six to 17 per cent).
+Spoilage was more rapid at the greater temperature treatments and higher moisture contents.
+Seed clumping preceded the appearance of visible mould colonies, while seed germination was affected much later.
+This suggests that seed clumping is the best criterion for determining the maximum amount of time available for drying before fungal growth, because the appearance of the seed will have already deteriorated by the time fungal colonies become visible 15.
 Under normal harvest conditions, canola seed over 10 per cent moisture should be dried within one to two weeks to avoid spoilage.